ksandom/mass/docs/gettingStarted.md

+# The basics from a user perspective

+## Searching hosts

+## Taking action

+## Getting help

+Typing `mass` by itself will complain that you didn't ask it to do anything and then display the help that you would get if you had typed `mass --help`.

+NOTE In the future `--help` may not be the default action, so if you want help it is a good idea to specify it with `--help`.

+You can get more specific help by specifying a tag.
+These are listed at the bottom of the help output if you haven't specified any.
+Tags begining with a capital letter are Modules.
+Typing one of those will give you all the commands for that module.

+## Getting data to use

+See install.md.
+If you are using a company specific install, this is probably done for you.

 # The basics under the hood

 Mass works using a bus/resultset for features to communicate with each other.
 Generally you: